Blog

 Overcoming Resistance to Change

-- Open Communication: Regularly communicate the benefits of the new laboratory billing system; focus on the efficiency improvements and workload reduction.
+- Open Communication: Regularly communicate the benefits of the new laboratory billing system, emphasizing efficiency improvements and reduced workload.

 - Support During Transition: Provide robust support, address individual concerns, and offer personalized training.